Managing yourself is just as important as managing others.

 You should also be able to manage your time effectively because you will need to focus on what is important.

-When you start your management career you will make mistakes however, you should learn to be patient as you build on your skills.The IET run courses, like our Effective Management course, which may help you to develop your managerial skills.
+When you start your management career you will make mistakes however, you should learn to be patient as you build on your skills.The IET run courses which may help you to develop your managerial skills.
 If you have any specific questions, you can also consult with professionals working in industry by posting in the relevant technical and professional network section of the IET discussion forums.